 💎 Growth Gems #69 - Creatives, Cross-promotion and Growth Fundamentals

-Subscribe to get the Growth Gems newsletter every other Tuesday👇
+Subscribe to get the free Growth Gems newsletter every other Tuesday👇

 This week I’m sharing gems on growth fundamentals, cross-promotion for games and coming up with new creatives.
 These insights come from Sean Ellis, Ethan Carr, David Philippson and Matej Lancaric.

 Growth Fundamentals: product-market fit, north star metric, onboarding